The White Snake: Summary

-Still not satisfied, the princess sends the servant off on to bring her an apple from the Tree of Life.
-The servant does not know where the Tree of Life stood, but he sets off anyway.
+Still not satisfied, the princess sends the servant off to bring her an apple from the Tree of Life.
+The servant does not know where the Tree of Life stands, but he sets off anyway.
 After a long journey, he encounters the three raven fledglings, who have flown to the end of the world, where the Tree stands, and retrieved the apple for him.
 The servant takes the apple to the princess and shares it with her, and the two are happily married.

 Analysis

 The tale is classified in the Aarne-Thompson-Uther Index as ATU 673, "The White Serpent's Flesh".
 The tale is part of a cycle of stories where the character comes to know the language of animals through the help of a serpent - in this case, by eating the flesh of a white serpent.
-The motiv is well-known in Europe and frequently found in Central and Eastern Europe, but also in Scotland, Ireland, Scandinavia, in the Baltic countries and occasionally also outside Europe.
+The motif is well-known in Europe and frequently found in Central and Eastern Europe, but also in Scotland, Ireland, Scandinavia, in the Baltic countries and occasionally also outside Europe.